erikatudisco/programming_formalism/notes_social_coding_long.md

 ## Quesion 2: The most concerning thing for me, If I share my software now

--A: It will be scooped (stolen) by someone else
+- A: It will be scooped (stolen) by someone else
--B: It will expose my "ugly code"
+- B: It will expose my "ugly code"
--C: Others may find bugs and mistakes.
+- C: Others may find bugs and mistakes.
 What if the algorithm is wrong?
--D: I will get too many questions, I do not have time for that
+- D: I will get too many questions, I do not have time for that
--E: Losing control over the direction of the project
+- E: Losing control over the direction of the project
--F: Low quality copies will appear
+- F: Low quality copies will appear
--G: I won't be able to sell this later.
+- G: I won't be able to sell this later.
 Someone else will make money from it
--H: It is too early, I am just prototyping, I will write version to distribute later
+- H: It is too early, I am just prototyping, I will write version to distribute later
--I: Worried about licensing and legal matters, as they are very complicated
+- I: Worried about licensing and legal matters, as they are very complicated

 **Choose many**.
 Vote on Menti.com (code: XYZ)